lildim22/Audiogram_GMM_RNENT/README.md

 The workflow is divided into two components.
 A SQL script is used to extract and preprocess the raw audiogram data, ensuring appropriate data cleaning, demographic merging, and patient-level aggregation.
 A Jupyter notebook then performs the full statistical analysis, including model fitting, cluster interpretation, clinical phenotype mapping, and replication testing.

 ## SQL Preprocessing

-The SQL file (`data_preprocessing.sql`) prepares the audiology dataset as imported from Auditbase for modelling by:
+The SQL file (`Auditbase_audiograms.sql`) prepares the audiology dataset as imported from Auditbase for modelling by:

+- Selecting AC and BC threshold data from the raw tables.
+- Retrieving and linking patient demographics (date of birth, sex) across current and historic EHR systems.
-- Removing duplicate records
+- Removing duplicate audiograms and restricting to one audiogram per patient per date.
-- Performing data linkage with eletronic health record databases to complete sex and age fields and filtering patients with plausible values for these fields.
-- Cleaning invalid or implausible threshold values
-- Filtering records that show sensorineural hearing loss
+- Excluding records with impossible threshold values (< −10 dB, > 120 dB, or not in 5-dB steps).
+- Retaining audiograms with complete AC data across all six frequencies of interest.
+- Identifying whether BC is available for each ear and classifying audiograms as AC-only or AC+BC.
+- Computing air–bone gaps and classifying ears as SNHL, CHL, or incomplete based on ABG patterns.
+- Combining all tables containing SNHL cases into a single unified SNHL dataset.
-- Filtering records to only include adult patients.
+- Filtering to retain adults (≥ 18 years).
+- Restricting the final dataset to adults with bilateral SNHL and complete AC thresholds in both ears.

 The processed dataset is subsequently imported into Python for analysis.

 ## GMM Audiogram Modelling

-The notebook (`GMM_audiogram_analysis.ipynb`) implements the comprehensive modelling pipeline:
+The notebook (`GMM_audiogram_analysis.ipynb`) implements the full modelling pipeline.

 ### Data preparation
-- Loading SQL-processed audiometric data
+- Load the SQL-processed audiometric dataset.
-- Selecting a single audiogram per patient - chosen at random
+- Select a single audiogram per patient (randomly chosen when multiple are available).

 ### Dataset summary
-- Computing population-level demographic summaries
+- Compute population-level demographic summaries (e.g. age and sex distributions).
+- Summarise the distribution of audiometric thresholds across frequencies.

 ### Feature selection
-Six threshold frequencies are used as model features: 250 Hz, 500 Hz, 1 kHz, 2 kHz, 4 kHz, and 8 kHz.
+- Use six threshold frequencies as model features:
+  - 250 Hz, 500 Hz, 1 kHz, 2 kHz, 4 kHz, and 8 kHz.

 ### Model selection
-A range of GMMs (2–15 components) is fitted across 21 random initialisations.
-AIC and BIC, along with their confidence intervals, guide selection of the optimal number of clusters.
-A 9-cluster solution is identified as the best overall model for this dataset.
+- Fit a range of GMMs (e.g. 2–15 components) across multiple random initialisations.
+- Use AIC and BIC, with confidence intervals, to select the optimal number of clusters.
+- Identify a final cluster solution that balances model fit and interpretability (e.g. a 9-cluster model).

 ### Cluster characterisation
 For each cluster, the notebook derives:

-- Mean audiometric configuration
+- Mean audiometric configuration.
-- Interquartile range of thresholds
+- Interquartile range (IQR) of thresholds.
-- Prevalence within the dataset
+- Cluster prevalence within the dataset.
-- Corresponding demographic distributions (age and sex)
+- Demographic profiles (age and sex) associated with each cluster.

-These results provide a physiologically interpretable set of audiometric phenotypes.
+These results provide a set of physiologically interpretable audiometric phenotypes.

 ### Mapping known clinical phenotypes
-Two predefined clinically recognised patterns are identified using established audiological criteria:
+- Define clinically recognised patterns using established audiological criteria, including:
-- Noise-induced hearing-loss pattern
+  - Noise-induced hearing-loss patterns.
-- Reverse-sloping low-frequency loss consistent with Meniere’s disease
+  - Reverse-sloping low-frequency loss consistent with Ménière’s disease.

-The analysis determines how patients exhibiting these patterns are distributed among the GMM-derived clusters.
+- Quantify how these clinically defined patterns map onto the GMM-derived clusters.

 ### Bilateral consistency analysis
-Cluster allocations for left and right ears are compared to evaluate within-patient agreement.
-A probability heatmap visualises the correspondence between ear-pair cluster assignments.
+- Compare cluster allocations for left and right ears within individuals.
+- Summarise within-patient agreement in cluster assignment.
+- Visualise bilateral correspondence using probability/heatmap-style plots.

-## Replication and Robustness Analyses
+### Replication and robustness analyses
-To evaluate the stability of the cluster solutions, the notebook includes three complementary replication analyses:
+To assess stability of the cluster solution, the notebook performs:

-1. **Bootstrap resampling (n = 1000):**
+- **Bootstrap resampling (e.g. n = 1000):**
+  - Refit GMMs to bootstrap samples.
-   GMMs are refitted to resampled datasets, and Jaccard similarity coefficients quantify the similarity of cluster membership between the bootstrap models and the original model.
+  - Use Jaccard similarity to quantify agreement in cluster membership with the original model.

-2. **Multiple model initialisations:**
+- **Multiple model initialisations:**
-   The GMM is re-run across 20 additional random seeds to examine sensitivity to model initialisation.
-Cluster assignments remain consistently reproducible across runs.
+  - Re-run the chosen GMM model across multiple random seeds.
+  - Assess how consistently individuals are assigned to the same clusters.

-3. **Dataset-size sensitivity analysis:**
+- **Dataset-size sensitivity analysis:**
-   GMMs are fitted to random subsets representing 10–90% of the original dataset.
-The mean Jaccard similarity across subsets demonstrates how cluster stability varies with sample size.
+  - Fit GMMs to random subsets (e.g. 10–90% of the full dataset).
+  - Evaluate how cluster stability changes as a function of sample size.

-## Outputs
+### Outputs
-The notebook generates:
+The notebook generates and saves:

-- Audiogram cluster phenotype plots
+- Audiogram cluster phenotype plots.
-- AIC/BIC model-selection curves
+- AIC/BIC model-selection curves.
-- Demographic profiles by cluster
+- Demographic profiles by cluster.
-- Clinical phenotype mapping outputs
+- Clinical phenotype mapping outputs.
-- Bilateral ear correspondence heatmap
+- Bilateral ear correspondence heatmaps.
-- Jaccard similarity analyses for bootstrap, model initialisation, and dataset-size sensitivity
+- Jaccard similarity results for bootstrap, model initialisation, and subset-size analyses.

-All visual outputs are saved in the results directory.

 ## License
-This project is licensed under the **MIT License**:
+This project is licensed under the **MIT License**.